AustinBaar/apicity/code-of-conduct.md

-# Code of Conduct – API City: APIs and IPAs
+# Code of Conduct – API City Conference and APIs and IPAs Meetup

 ## Purpose

-The APIs and IPAs group is a volunteer-run user group, and invites anyone with a desire to talk and learn about APIs and related technologies to gather together, share their knowledge, and promote the API community in the Seattle, WA, and Puget Sound area.
+This group is a volunteer-run
+user group, and invites anyone with a desire to talk and learn about APIs and related technologies to gather together, share their knowledge, and promote the API community in the Seattle, WA, and Puget Sound area.